Universal monodromic tilting sheaves: Soergel bimodules and tilting sheaves

 Let $\underline{x} = s_1 \dots s_r$ be an expression for $x \in W$ as a product of simple reflections.
-Define the Bott-Samelson bimodule and tilting sheaf The proof of proposition 7.8 of \cite{BR} shows that $\Xi_{\underline{x}}$ admits universal standard and costandard filtrations.
+Define the Bott--Samelson bimodule and tilting sheaf The proof of Proposition 7.8 of \cite{BR} shows that $\Xi_{\underline{x}}$ admits standard and costandard filtrations